-1) An earnings clause
+- 1) An earnings clause

-2) A Relation to Earnings Clause
+- 2) A Relation to Earnings Clause

-3) An Offset provision(s)
+- 3) An Offset provision(s)

-4) Indicating that PARTIAL DISABILITY includes YOUR occupation as well as working in ANY occupation
+- 4) Indicating that PARTIAL DISABILITY includes YOUR occupation as well as working in ANY occupation

-5) A maximum amount payable for mental symptoms or self reported symptoms (sometimes per claim and sometimes as a policy aggregate).
+- 5) A maximum amount payable for mental symptoms or self reported symptoms (sometimes per claim and sometimes as a policy aggregate).

-6) A fraud clause
+- 6) A fraud clause

-7) Many other clauses too numerous to mention
+- 7) Many other clauses too numerous to mention

 It cannot be emphasized too strongly the advice required when contemplating the submission of a disability claim.
 Knowing the meaning of words in the policy can determine how you "act in life" to pursue the highest possible benefit from your disability policy(s).

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
-Please report outdated or inaccurate information to us.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.